CardboardTurkey/nixos-config/README.md

 #### Windows dual boot

-Use the same EFI parition as Windows.
+Use the same EFI partition as Windows.
 You can expand it (and move the neighbours) using gparted.

 #### Encryption

-Create a single parition.
+Create a single partition.
 Encrypt it.
 Then LVM it to create root and swap.

-Create the single parition using gparted.
+Create the single partition using gparted.
 I used lvm name and label but I dont think it matters.

-This parition ended up being called /dev/nvme0n1p5.
+This partition ended up being called /dev/nvme0n1p5.
 This is what I did after:

 ```shell
 cryptsetup luksFormat /dev/nvme0n1p5